Updated July 7th, 2021

-(Please note: While the Stratosphere and some restaurants are open, the Crafted Buffet is not.
+(Please note: While the Strat Hotel and Casino and most of its restaurants are open, the Crafted Buffet is not.
 We’ll update this article once a re-opening date is announced.)

 The Strat Hotel & Casino’s buffet, called “Crafted”, has been refurbished, but remains your typical casino buffet, albeit a little smaller than most and lacking the seemingly endlessly variety of dishes found at the larger, more expensive buffets down the Strip.